Microsoft to cut about 4% of jobs amid hefty AI bets

 Big Tech peers, which are investing heavily in artificial intelligence, have also announced job cuts.

-Facebook parent Meta earlier this year said it would trim about 5% of its “lowest performers”, while Alphabet’s Google has also laid off hundreds of employees in the past year.
+Facebook parent Meta (META.O), earlier this year said it would trim about 5% of its “lowest performers”, while Alphabet’s (GOOGL.O), Google has also laid off hundreds of employees in the past year.

 Economic uncertainties and rising costs have triggered layoffs across sectors in Corporate America, as companies rush to streamline operations and hedge against further cost pressures.